Discrete snakes with globally centered displacements: Introduction

 \subsection{Necessity of the tail condition}

-If we adjust assumption [\ref{a2}] to allow for heavier tails, displacements start to appear near the leaves which are not negligible in the limit.
+If we adjust assumption [\ref{a2}] to allow for heavier tails, displacements start to appear near the leaves which are not negligible on the scale $n^{1/4}$.
 In this case, one can no longer expect a continuous limit process.
-Furthermore, since the displacements from a vertex with $k$ children need not be independent, in this setting the limit depends on the joint distribution of the displacements from a vertex to its children.
-To state our convergence result in this case we introduce a further assumption, [\ref{a3}] below.
-For $k \ge 1$ and $j\in [k]$ denote by
+This is a consequence of the following proposition on the largest displacement in the tree, which we prove in Section \ref{app:intro} in the appendix.